-16A.
 THIRD PARTY REPORTS

-16.9 Information received anonymously or through a third party will be retained for the limited purposes of assessing whether the university should take action, and for compiling statistics.
+Information received anonymously or through a third party will be retained for the limited purposes of assessing whether the University should take action, and for compiling statistics.
 Personal information contained in anonymous or third party reports that are not subject to an investigation will not be retained for longer than necessary to accomplish the above purposes.

-16B.
 PUBLIC STATEMENTS

-- 16.10 The university does not limit the ability of survivors and those who are impacted by sexualized violence to tell the story of their own experiences. - 16.11 Individuals are advised that, should they choose to make public statements about the investigation (including on social or other electronic media), they may be putting themselves at risk of civil lawsuits by those who believe they have been defamed or have had their privacy rights violated.
-Individuals should exercise care and judgment when deciding to make public statements, and should seek legal or other advice if unsure. - 16.12 University community members must not disclose information that they learn solely as a result of an investigation or reporting process, because under BC privacy law this is personal information that must be kept confidential.
-See the procedures for more detailed information, and contact the University Privacy Officer for guidance about confidentiality and privacy. - 16.13 Any public statements made by the university about a disclosure or report, including campus safety bulletins and statements to the media, will be trauma-informed, survivor centred, and otherwise consistent with the principles of this policy, and will not disclose the personal information of the survivor or person impacted by sexualized violence.
-The university reserves the right to correct misleading or inaccurate public information.
+- University does not limit the ability of survivors and those who are impacted by sexualized violence to tell the story of their own experiences. - Individuals are advised that, should they choose to make public statements about the investigation (including on social or other electronic media), they may be putting themselves at risk of civil lawsuits by those who believe they have been defamed or have had their privacy rights violated.
+Individuals should exercise care and judgment when deciding to make public statements and should seek legal or other advice if unsure. - University community members must not disclose information that they learn solely as a result of an investigation or reporting process because under BC privacy law, this is personal information that must be kept confidential.
+See the procedures for more detailed information, and contact the University Privacy Officer for quidance about confidentiality and privacy. - Any public statements made by the University about a disclosure or report, including campus safety bulletins and statements to the media, will be trauma-informed, survivor centred, and otherwise consistent with the principles of this policy and will not disclose the personal information of the survivor or person impacted by sexualized violence.
+The University reserves the right to correct misleading or inaccurate public information.